aguinane/nyum/_recipes/baked-cheesecake.md

 > Add lemon juice and beat for another minute

 ---

-> Pour mixture over biscuit base
-> Bake for 50 mins or until filling has set.
+> Pour mixture over biscuit base and bake for 50 mins or until filling has set.

 ---

 > Allow to cool in oven, and then refrigerate for 4 hours before eating